Monument to the Battle of the Nations: Style

 Schmitz constructed the monument over an artificial hill and selected a pyramidal shape for a clear view of the surroundings.
 The base is 124 m square.
 The main structure, at 91 m, is as of 2013 still the tallest monument in Europe.
 Poser places the monument in a line of tradition of similar national monuments of the 19th century.
 The design deviates consciously from the style of the Wilhelmine period of the time, as the architects attempted to develop a distinctly German style in architecture and sculpture.
 A "multitude of symbols and metaphors", as Poser writes, "makes a clear characterisation of the Monument difficult even today."
 Many of the sculptures reflect the masonic ideas of the members of the Patriotenbund, aimed at introducing them to the general public through the monument.
 Unlike many monuments and buildings of the era, the monument lacks classicist style elements, instead borrowing from the architecture of ancient Mesopotamia and Egypt.
 Thieme, who made frequent adjustments to Schmitz's design, most often under the premise of cutting costs, worked together with the Art Nouveau sculptors Christian Behrens and his apprentice Franz Metzner.
 Following Behrens' death in 1905, Metzner completed the work, mainly on the sculptures on the inside and top of the monument.
+When Behrens died, the sculpture of Archangel Saint Michael, the relief of the battle scene and the heads of Emperor Frederick I, better known as Barbarossa, had been completed and delivered to the building site in 1904.

 Description of the Monument

 Exterior of the structure

 At the front side of the monument, a 19 m high and 60 m wide relief depicts a battle scene.
 The centre piece of the relief is a sculpture of the Archangel Saint Michael, symbolising the personification of God's support for the German soldiers.
 Above Michael, an engraving reads "Gott mit uns" ["God with us"].
 To either side of the archangel, furies carry the firebrand of war, while two eagles symbolise the "newly won freedom".
 On both sides of the relief, lateral staircases with 136 steps lead to the second story and the entrance of the crypt.
-The staircases are decorated with large heads of Emperor Frederick I, better known as Barbarossa, reminding of the myth of a sleeping emperor and "as expressions of the people's hopes for better times".
+The staircases are decorated with large heads of Frederick I, reminding of the myth of a sleeping emperor and "as expressions of the people's hopes for better times".
 At the top of the monument, of the outside of the dome roof, stand twelve warrior statues, each composed of 47 granite blocks and 13 m tall, meant to remind of the Germans' will to defend themselves.
 In the inaugural text about the monument, these statues were described as "guardians of freedom and pillars of justice".